Download Protection

 Before you begin, make sure you have:

-• WordPress Download Manager Pro installed and activated
+• WordPress Download Manager installed and activated

 • A Google account